 Homemade Hot Chocolate Mix

-Cold wintry days, they're made for a steaming cup of hot cocoa.
-Here's how to make homemade hot chocolate mix, from scratch, the perfect quantity for conveniently serving hot chocolate for a crowd, with tips for serving outdoors.
-There's a home-size recipe too!
+Cold wintry days, aren't they just made for steaming cups of hot cocoa?
+Here's how to make homemade hot chocolate mix from scratch, either a large batch that's tailor-made for conveniently serving hot chocolate for a crowd (with tips for serving outdoors) or naturally, a small-batch home-size recipe too!
+And as a bonus, how I make hot cocoa with chocolate milk!
+Grab your favorite mug ...

-Homemade Hot Chocolate Mix, how to make hot chocolate mix from scratch, for a crowd, for gifts, for home.
+Homemade Hot Chocolate Mix ♥ KitchenParade.com.
+How to make it from scratch for a crowd, for home, for gifts.

-So only a crazy woman in charge of everything at the party except the buffalo would decide to go easy on herself and make store-bought hot chocolate – but then check the ingredient list and change her mind.
-Now that’s crazy.
+So only a crazy woman in charge of everything at the party except the buffalo would decide to go easy on herself and serve store-bought hot chocolate – but then check the ingredient list and change her mind.

-We heated the hot chocolate in a 30-quart stockpot from an outdoor turkey fryer like this one – it heated up fast and kept the hot chocolate hot all afternoon long.
+For the party, we heated the hot chocolate in a 30-quart stockpot from an outdoor turkey fryer like these (affiliate link) – it heated up fast and kept the hot chocolate hot all afternoon long.
 Because a turkey fryer heats liquid so quickly, it took no time at all to mix a new batch when one ran out.

 And let me assure you, chocolate-y less-sweet homemade hot chocolate hits the spot on what turned out to be a cold, blustery, gray but dry!
 December day!